-The Strategy is our national plan for reducing the impact of asthma on individuals, the community and the economy – taking Australia to the next stage of improvement in asthma health outcomes and research endeavours.
+Launched in 2018, the latest National Asthma Strategy is the national plan for reducing the impact of asthma on individuals, the community and the economy – taking Australia to the next stage of improvement in asthma health outcomes and research endeavours.

 Australia’s first National Asthma Strategy was developed in 1999 by the National Asthma Council Australia in collaboration with asthma stakeholders and published as the National Asthma Strategy Implementation Plan 1999.

-A wide range of people and organisations are involved in the consultation process, including people with asthma, key respiratory organisations, health professional bodies, other relevant organisations and the Federal, State and Territory Governments.
-The Asthma Foundations of each state and territory are involved individually as well as through their national body, Asthma Australia.
+The Asthma Foundations of each state and territory were involved individually as well as through their national body, Asthma Australia.

-Our principal Advisory Group consists of representatives from:
+Our principal Advisory Group consisted of representatives from: